coldelectrons/unitedstatesofsmash/README.md

 Things I want out of this:
 * Stick with stable channel for most things
     * Some things are too annoying when broken!
-        * Steam (20241101, decimation PR in unstable, made it so Vulkan/Proton was borked)
+        * (now fixed) Steam (20241101, decimation PR in unstable, made it so Vulkan/Proton was borked)
 * Overlay for newer packages <- this is the primary reason I wanted to copy `jakehamilton`'s snowfall config
-    * Kicad 8
+    - (landed in 24.11) Kicad 8
-    * FreeCAD 1.0
+    - (landed in 24.11) FreeCAD 1.0
-    * KDE Plasma 6.x
+    - (landed in 24.11) KDE Plasma 6.x
 * Maybe a few of my own custom configs or dotfiles
     * Lunarvim
-* Required system deployments/configs
+- Required system deployments/configs
-    * desktop
+    - desktop
-    * laptop
+    - laptop
-    * file server
+    - file server
+    - remote deployment ISOs

 * Eventually, some other full system deployments
-    * raspberry pi 4/5 with Klipper configs
+    * ~~raspberry pi 4/5 with Klipper configs~~ Argh screw pis
+    * some tiny amd64 with Klipper configs

 Things I have to figure out:
-* How to bootstrap with a snowfall flake config
+- [x] How to bootstrap with a snowfall flake config It's not hard, but there are many points of customization, NixAnon can't just clone this and expect it to work for them.
-* how to configure a user/users in a snowfall flake config
+- [x] how to configure a user/users in a snowfall flake config I swear this wasn't in the snowfall docs when I first looked.
+    This is one customization point: making a profile in `homes/<system_type>/<username>/default.nix`
-* how to deploy to a remote system using a snowfall flake config
+- [x] how to deploy to a remote system using a snowfall flake config This isn't a mystery, all the known methods can work.
+    There Is No One True Way(tm)